Azure Service Bus Geo-disaster recovery

 Alias: The name for a disaster recovery configuration that you set up.
 The alias provides a single stable Fully Qualified Domain Name (FQDN) connection string.
 Applications use this alias connection string to connect to a namespace.
 Using an alias ensures that the connection string is unchanged when the failover is triggered.

 Primary/secondary namespace: The namespaces that correspond to the alias.
 The primary namespace is "active" and receives messages (this can be an existing or new namespace).
-The secondary namespace is "passive" and does not receive messages.
+The secondary namespace is "passive" and doesn't receive messages.
 The metadata between both is in sync, so both can seamlessly accept messages without any application code or connection string changes.
 To ensure that only the active namespace receives messages, you must use the alias.

 Failover: The process of activating the secondary namespace.